- “Shire” shall mean the Shire of Merredin, being the owner of the Cummins Theatre and adjacent Tivoli room, bar, kitchen.

-- “Theatre Manager” shall mean the Manager of the Cummins Theatre.
+- “Theatre Management” shall mean the staff of the Cummins Theatre.

 - “Hirer” shall mean any person, persons, organization, club or group that has applied to hire The Centre from the Shire of Merredin.

-Application for use of the Venue shall be made to the Theatre Manager upon the form supplied, shall be signed by the applicant, shall state the purpose for and hours during which the Venue is required and shall contain the applicant’s undertaking to comply with these conditions.
+Application for use of the Venue shall be made to Theatre Management upon the form supplied, shall be signed by the applicant, shall state the purpose for and hours during which the Venue is required and shall contain the applicant’s undertaking to comply with these conditions.

 Where the application is made on behalf of an organisation or body of persons, the applicant shall state the name of such organisation and the authority of the applicant for making such application.

-A verbal or written booking is not confirmation of a booking until the Cummins Theatre Hire Application document is completed and signed by the hirer and the Theatre Manager
+A verbal or written booking is not confirmation of a booking until the Cummins Theatre Hire Application document is completed and signed by the hirer and Theatre Management

 3 SET UP AND PACK DOWN (Bump In & Bump Out)